SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 ## Why do we have Dependencies?

-- Don't need to write everything ourselves
+When devloping our own software, we're not working in isolation.
+A huge amount of software has already been written by other people - some working as individuals, some by large groups or companies.
+This means that we don't have to do everything ourselves as often, someone else has already had to solve the problem we've encountered.
+For example, many people have needed to perform complex numerical calculations, so NumPy was developed to address this need.

-- If there's an established library / package that does what we need, consider using it
+Using an established library or package that does what we need can save us considerable time.
+We don't need to take time to reimplement features that already exist - assuming the time taken to reimplement them is greater than the time taken to learn about and use the pre-existing software.

-- But adding a new dependency is adding risk
+But adding a new dependency is adding risk:

 - A new dependency might conflict with our other dependencies
 - It might have bugs that affect the correctness of our project
 - It might not work under some conditions that we don't yet know - e.g. support for other Operating Systems
 - It might have security vulnerabilities
 - It might not be maintained and kept up to date

 Any of these issues might exist now, or may occur in the future, so we need to make sure that we have confidence in anything we're adding as a new dependency.

+> ## Left-Pad
+>
+> In 2016 a package called `left-pad` was removed from the JavaScript package index used by the NPM package manager.
+> This package, although it only contained 11 lines of code, was a dependency of several core components of the JavaScript ecosystem, meaning it had had 2.5 million downloads in the month before the removal.
+> As a result, for a few hours until it was restored, JavaScript projects were broken for developers all round the world.
+>
+> For more information see [this article](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/).
+{: .callout}

 ### Assessing Dependencies